 Image credit: Tarikdiz/Shutterstock.com

-Hannah is the Marketing Assistant at Secura, helping the team deliver campaigns and events, and our resident social media specialist.
+Hannah is the Marketing Executive at Secura, helping the team deliver our campaigns and digital marketing with acute accuracy.

 Tweet me at: